Morita equivalences between cyclotomic KLR algebras in types $\mathtt{C}_\infty$ and $\mathtt{A}_\infty$: Introduction

 Our Morita equivalence unveils a remarkable `folding phenomenon' linking KLR algebras of type $\mathtt{C}$ and type $\mathtt{A}$.
 In the level one, type $\mathtt{C}_\infty$ case, we give a complete and explicit characterisation of this phenomenon.
 We predict that extending this phenomenon to higher levels and affine types will be the crux of further understanding of the KLR algebras of type $\mathtt{C}$, however we expect that this will be a very difficult problem.

 \begin{Acknowledgements*} Firstly, we would like to thank Andrew Mathas for helpful comments.
-This work was funded by EPSRC grant EP/V0090X/1, JSPS Kakenhi grants 23K03043 and 23K12964, the Royal Society.
-This project started while the first author was visiting OIST as part of OIST's Theoretical Sciences Visiting Program and concluded while all four authors were at the ICERM program {\em Categorification and Computation in Algebraic Combinatorics}. \end{Acknowledgements*}
+This work was funded by EPSRC grant EP/V0090X/1, JSPS Kakenhi grants 23K03043 and 23K12964, and the Royal Society.
+This project started while the first author was visiting OIST as part of OIST's Theoretical Sciences Visiting Program and concluded while all four authors were at the ICERM program {``Categorification and Computation in Algebraic Combinatorics''} (supported by the National Science Foundation under Grant No.~DMS-1929284).
+We thank the referee for their helpful comments.